-Design considerations Consider reviewing external appearance and public realm and landscape design to help contribute positively to the wider environment.
+Consider reviewing external appearance and public realm and landscape design to help contribute positively to the wider environment.

-Active ground floor frontage to Junction Road on route to Morrisons at Neptune through the underpass towards Harrow-on-the-Hill Station.
+Active ground floor frontage to Junction Road on route to Morrisons at Neptune Point.

-Point.

-Consider reviewing hard and soft landscape design and specification to strengthen relationship of this site with adjacent parts of the town centre, and
+Consider reviewing hard and soft landscape design and specification to strengthen relationship of this site with adjacent parts of the town centre, and through the underpass towards Harrow-on-the-Hill Station.